shred/acme4j/src/doc/docs/development/testing.md

 * `bammbammUrl`: URI of the _pebble-challtestsrv_ to connect to.
 Default: `http://localhost:8055`

 !!! warning
     _pebble-challtestsrv_ is meant for testing purposes only.
 Only use it in secured testing environments.
-The server is neither hardened, nor does it offer any kind of authentication.
+The server is neither hardened nor does it offer any kind of authentication.

 ## Boulder